 - Location and equipment rentals such as studio time or lighting and sound equipment necessary for filming;

 - Arabic/English translation and subtitles.

 Successful applicants will have 5-6 months to complete the production of their short film.
-The Al Qasimi Foundation and Ras Al Khaimah Fine Arts Festival reserve the right to check the quality of the film and flow of the story during the production process and to edit the story as needed with the director.
+The Al Qasimi Foundation and Ras Al Khaimah Art Festival reserve the right to check the film's quality and the story's flow during the production process and to edit the story as needed with the director.